suhane79jaya/IBM-HR-Employees-Attrition-Analysis/README.md

    4. Check data Shape and data types
    5. Determine the outliers

-5. Exploratory Analysis
+**5. Exploratory Analysis**
    1. Attrition Rate:The attrition rate measures the percentage of employees who leave the company in a given period of time.
 It is usually calculated within a          year and is expressed as a percentage of the total number of employees.
    2. Find Average of Tenure
       Aver age tenure: The average tenure measures the average number of years an employee stays with the company before leaving.
 It can provide insight into workforce stability and employee satisfaction within the organization.
-6. Key Findings
+**6. Key Findings**
    1. Attrition Rate
       Attrition rate: The attrition rate measures the percentage of employees who leave the company in a given period of time.
 It is usually calculated within a year and is